-The Company adopted an accounting standard which created a single model to address accounting for uncertainty in tax positions.
+The Company applies an accounting standard which establishes a single model to address accounting for uncertainty in tax positions.
 This accounting standard applies to all tax positions and requires a recognition threshold and measurement of a tax position taken or expected to be taken in a tax return.
 This standard also provides guidance on classification, interest and penalties, accounting in interim periods and transition, and significantly expanded income tax disclosure requirements.
-As a result of the implementation of this accounting standard, the Company increased its net liability for unrecognized tax benefits by \$6.7 million with a corresponding charge to beginning retained earnings as of January 1, 2007.